 Another reason I was having doubts about Jax was that I’d started to think of him more as a safety blanket than an actual boyfriend.
-I knew a bit part of the reason I felt so comfortable joking and hanging out so much with the guys was that it always felt safe.
+I knew a big part of the reason I felt so comfortable joking and hanging out so much with the guys was that it always felt safe.
 There were no questions or misunderstandings because, well, I had a boyfriend.
 For instance, I would have felt very awkward dancing with Potter during Slughorn’s Christmas party if I had been single.
-I would have wondered if it meant anything, or not, and if it did what.
+I would have wondered if it meant anything, or not, and, if it did, what.
 My lack of experience would have probably meant I’d made a fool of myself.
-So, I was terrified of what removing that safety net could mean.
-I was even more terrified that it wouldn’t mean anything, and that none of them would even consider pursuing a romantic relationship with me if I was available.
+So, I was terrified of what removing that safety net would change.
+I was even more terrified that it wouldn’t change anything, and that none of them would even consider pursuing a romantic relationship with me if I was available.

 Track This Story: Feed